 And voilà!
 Now, feel free to repeat the same steps as many times as needed if you wish to create additional distribution lists.

-Bear in mind that distribution lists are NOT the same as group emails.
+Bear in mind that distribution lists are NOT the same as Google Group email.
 Distribution lists just collate multiple IDs under one id so that multiple people can be reached at the same time.
-A group email is more powerful, allowing team members to collaborate in one email inbox, reply under the group email ID, share a calendar and more.
+A Google Group email is more powerful, allowing team members to collaborate in one email inbox, reply under the group email ID, share a calendar and more.

 Gmelius adds even more features to group email, such as @mentions in notes, automated actions, project management through Kanban boards, and AI-generated shared drafts.
 Here is how to set up a group email in Gmail and start using these advanced functionalities.